3d Modularity Revisited: Defects Z -invariants and Modularity

-\item It should also be possible to give a similar proof as that of Theorem \ref{thm:modularityBrieskorn} using the proposal (Definition \ref{conj:surgery_defect}) for the defect knot surgery for the Brieskorn spheres arising from performing surgeries on torus knots.
-In this work we only provide examples in \S\ref{subsec:examples_surgeries} and leave the general cases as an exercise for the readers. \item It is easy to see why there are, up to the addition of finite polynomials, finitely many $\hat Z_b(M_3;W_{\bnu})$ even though $\bnu\in \NN^3$ in principle.
+\item It is easy to see why there are, up to the addition of finite polynomials, finitely many $\hat Z_b(M_3;W_{\bnu})$ even though $\bnu\in \NN^3$ in principle.
 From the expression of the contour integration \eqref{def:ZhatintegralWilson} and its result \eqref{exp:Brieskorn_wilson}, we see that the equivalence classes (up to the addition of finite polynomials to $\hat Z(W_{\bnu})$) of Wilson lines are given by $\nu_i\in \ZZ/p_i$, with the finite polynomials in the form of for some finite integer $N$. \item All quantum modular forms we encounter here are the so-called {\emph{strong}} quantum modular forms in the language of \cite{qmf}.
-We expect this to be true for all quantum modular forms related to $\hat Z$-invariants. \item Our definition of Jacobi-type quantum modular objects (Definition \ref{dfn:quantumJac}) is different from that in \cite{FolsomQuanJac} and references therein. \item In Proposition \ref{prop:Jac}, note that $f_r$ for some $r\in \ZZ/2m$ vanish when the corresponding Weil representation is $\Theta^{m+K}\neq \Theta_m$.
+We expect this to be true for all quantum modular forms related to $\hat Z$-invariants. \item Note that our definition of Jacobi-type quantum modular objects (Definition \ref{dfn:quantumJac}) is different from that in \cite{FolsomQuanJac} and references therein. \item In Conjecture Conjecture \ref{con:modularity} and 4', note that $f_r$ for some $r\in \ZZ/2m$ vanish when the corresponding Weil representation is $\Theta^{m+K}\neq \Theta_m$.
 Equivalently, the span is by definition unchanged if instead of taking the set to be $r\in \ZZ/2m$ one uses $r\in \sigma^{m+K}$ resp. $r\in \sigma^{m+K,{\rm irr}}$.
-The same statement also holds for Conjecture \ref{con:modularity}. \end{itemize} \end{rmk}
+The same statement also holds. \end{itemize} \end{rmk}